sevagh/demucs.cpp/README.md

 $ python -m pip install -r ./scripts/requirements.txt
 ```

-2. Dump Demucs weights to ggml file, with flag `--six-source` for the 6-source variant:
+Dump Demucs weights to ggml file, with flag `--six-source` for the 6-source variant, and all of `--ft-drums, --ft-vocals, --ft-bass, --ft-other` for the fine-tuned models:
 ```
 $ python ./scripts/convert-pth-to-ggml.py ./ggml-demucs
 ...